Pest Control Services in Charlotte, North Carolina

 Take clear photos and video of pest activity, damage, droppings, mud tubes, or nests.
 Note when you first noticed the problem and which rooms are affected.
 For termite damage, photograph any soft or hollow-sounding wood, paint bubbling, and mud tubes on foundation walls or piers.
 This documentation helps your technician plan treatment and may support insurance, home warranty, or real estate transaction claims.

 Done these 3 steps?
-Call us — we'll handle the rest.
+Call us to request a connection.

-(520) 783-3777Use caulk, steel wool, or weatherstripping to close gaps around doors, windows, pipes, and utility penetrations.
+Use caulk, steel wool, or weatherstripping to close gaps around doors, windows, pipes, and utility penetrations.
 In Charlotte homes, pay special attention to crawl space vents, foundation cracks stressed by Piedmont clay soil expansion, and gaps around HVAC lines and dryer vents.
 Rodents can enter through holes the size of a quarter, and roaches through gaps as thin as a dime.

 Every job is different, but here's what Charlotte homeowners typically pay.
-We'll connect you with a pro who provides a free, detailed estimate.
+Confirm written pricing details directly with the provider.

 Costs vary by severity, parts needed, and time of day.
-Your pro provides a free estimate before starting work.
+Your pro should provide pricing details before starting work.

 Pest Control emergencies in Charlotte follow predictable patterns.
 Knowing when risk peaks helps you prepare.

 Charlotte's pest control challenges stem from the intersection of a humid subtropical climate, Piedmont red clay soils that retain moisture against foundations, and one of the fastest suburban growth rates in the country.
 The metro area's explosive expansion along the I-485 corridor and into surrounding Union, Cabarrus, and Iredell counties continuously converts wooded land into subdivisions — pushing displaced wildlife and established termite colonies directly into contact with new construction.
-Eastern subterranean termites are the dominant structural threat, with Charlotte falling in the USDA's heavy-pressure zone, and North Carolina's Structural Pest Control Division requires licensed operators to provide detailed written treatment plans and guarantees.
+Eastern subterranean termites are the dominant structural threat, with Charlotte falling in the USDA's heavy-pressure zone, and North Carolina's Structural Pest Control Division requires licensed operators to provide detailed written treatment plans and outline any continuing coverage terms.
 The Lake Norman, Mountain Island Lake, and Lake Wylie corridors face amplified mosquito pressure that Mecklenburg County's surveillance program actively monitors for West Nile virus.
 Charlotte's older in-town neighborhoods — Dilworth, Elizabeth, Plaza Midwood — contend with aging infrastructure that harbors cockroaches and brown recluse spiders, while the newer suburban ring battles fire ants, carpenter ants, and the fall stink bug invasion that has become a defining nuisance of Piedmont living.
 Quarterly professional service with an active termite bond is the standard of care for Charlotte homeowners.

 (520) 783-3777